AbanoubNassem/Mini-Laravel-React-Bank/README.md

     - Transfer Amount
     - Log System for the Transactions
     - Reactive UI!

-###TODO:
+    - Real Time-Notifications

-#####Refactoring
+    - Real Time Forex refreshed every 1 minute based on Yahoo finance

- >Due to the lack of time , I couldn't do this!
+- [x] Refactoring

-    - Full test Suite
+- [x] Full test Suite
-    - Introudce Caching for both (Front/Back) End
+- [x] Introduce Caching for both (Front/Back) End
-    - Refactoring to make the code more simpler and readable.
+- [x] Refactoring to make the code more simpler and readable.
-    - Consider using fraction will transfering money , instead of using intgerers
+- [x] Consider using fraction will transfering money , instead of using intgerers
-    - Add more features.
+- [x] Add more features.